aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! important
     The RHCOS images might not change with every release of {product-title}.
 You must download images with the highest version that is less than or equal to the {product-title} version that you install.
 Use the image versions that match your {product-title} version if they are available.
 You require ISO and RootFS images to install RHCOS on the DU hosts.
 RHCOS qcow2 images are not supported for this installation type.

-The RHCOS images might not change with every release of {product-title}.
-You must download images with the highest version that is less than or equal to the {product-title} version that you install.
-Use the image versions that match your {product-title} version if they are available.
-You require ISO and RootFS images to install RHCOS on the DU hosts.
-RHCOS qcow2 images are not supported for this installation type.

 1. Log in to the mirror host.

 2. Obtain the RHCOS ISO and RootFS images from [mirror.openshift.com](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/pre-release/), for example: